datamllab/rlcard/README.md

 *  **QQ Group**: Join our QQ group 665647450.
 Password: rlcardqqgroup

 **News:**
 *   Please follow [DouZero](https://github.com/kwai/DouZero), a strong Dou Dizhu AI and the [ICML 2021 paper](https://arxiv.org/abs/2106.06135).
+An online demo is available [here](https://douzero.org/).
 The algorithm is also integrated in RLCard.
 See [Training DMC on Dou Dizhu](docs/toy-examples.md#training-dmc-on-dou-dizhu).
 *   Our package is used in [PettingZoo](https://github.com/PettingZoo-Team/PettingZoo).
 Please check it out!
 *   We have released RLCard-Showdown, GUI demo for RLCard.
 Please check out [here](https://github.com/datamllab/rlcard-showdown)!
 *   Jupyter Notebook tutorial available!
 We add some examples in R to call Python interfaces of RLCard with reticulate.
 See [here](docs/toy-examples-r.md)